As People Age, Knee Pain Becomes an Issue

 Important note: like pharmaceutical drugs, joint supplements are not regulated by the FDA.
 Always consult your doctor before beginning a new treatment.

-Your Guide to the Best Ingredients for Knee Joint Nutritional Supplements
+Your Guide to the Best Joint Supplement Ingredients for Knee Pain Relief

 The following list offers a sample of some of the more effective dietary nutrients found in joint supplements.
 These recommendations are based on reviewing the science and research.
 It is not all-inclusive but is a good start.